top of page

 Oliver Drakeford, LMFT, CGP

-I'm a Licensed Marriage and Family Therapist as well as a Certified Group Psychotherapist in the West Hollywood / Beverly Hills area of Los Angeles.
+I'm a Licensed Marriage and Family Therapist as well as a Certified Group Psychotherapist in the West Hollywood Los Angeles area.
 I've been providing therapy to couples and families for close to a decade.

 Although I'm mainly focused on my private practice these days, I've been a Clinical Director of a residential treatment center and a Clinical Supervisor to new therapists.